dwyl/image-classifier/README.md

 end
 ```

-The next GenServer uses `handle_continue` to off-load the app start-up.
-Indeed, all process are started synchronously in the Application module.
-The `handle_continue` used in this GenServer will continue the load process asynchronously and guaranties that this GenServer will not accept any messages until this task is finished.
+The next GenServer loads the model and uses `handle_continue`.
+Since all processes are started synchronously in the Application module, the `handle_continue` callback used in this GenServer will continue the load process asynchronously and guaranties that this GenServer will not accept any messages until this task is finished.
 This speeds-up the load process.

 ```elixir
 # /lib/app/text_embedding.ex